 - Smoking at 265° to 275° at 22-4 minutes per pound

-CHEF NOTE: This will also vary slightly dependent upon how big your turkey is and if you can hold your smoker temperature.
+CHEF NOTE: This will also vary slightly dependent upon how big your bird is and if you can hold your smoker temperature.

 SMOKING A BRINED TURKEY

 Now it’s time to smoke.
-Since my in-laws aren’t keen on super smoky foods I do a light smoke and because it’s brined the turkey actually cooks a bit quicker than if it wasn’t’.
+Since my in-laws aren’t keen on super smoky foods I do a light smoke and because it’s brined it actually cooks a bit quicker than if it wasn’t’.